History of Zionism

-Zionism as an organized movement is generally considered to have been founded by Theodor Herzl in 1897.
-However, the history of Zionism began earlier and is related to Judaism and Jewish history.
-The Hovevei Zion, or the Lovers of Zion, were responsible for the creation of 20 new Jewish towns in Palestine between 1870 and 1897.
+As an organized nationalist movement, Zionism is generally considered to have been founded by Theodor Herzl in 1897.
+However, the history of Zionism began earlier and is intertwined with Jewish history and Judaism.
+The organizations of Hovevei Zion (lit.
+'Lovers of Zion'), held as the forerunners of modern Zionist ideals, were responsible for the creation of 20 Jewish towns in Palestine between 1870 and 1897.